Skip to main content

 Solar Panels in Hereford, Herefordshire

 Hereford is a city in Herefordshire with a population of 61,400.
-With a solar yield of 922 kWh/kWp and 1,460+ sunshine hours per year, solar energy is a strong investment for homeowners here.
+With a solar yield of 922 kWh/kWp and 1,460+ sunshine hours per year, the numbers stack up well for homeowners here.
 A typical 4kWp system generates approximately 3,688 kWh annually, covering 97% of average household electricity use.
-With 0% VAT on installation, the typical cost is £5,000–£8,000 for a 3-4kWp system with payback in 6–8 years.
+With 0% VAT on installation, the typical cost is £6,600 to £8,500 for a 4kWp system, with payback in 11 to 13 years.

 MCS Certified